JeffersonLab/jiriaf-fireworks/readme.md

 ![Network Map](markdown/jrm-network.png)

 # To-do
-- [ ] Add a feature to delete the ports.
+- [x ] Add a feature to delete the ports.
 One can identify the ports by checking the database and searching for the Completed fireworks.
 - [ ] Automatically generate a prometheus configuration file with mapped ports of custom metrics.
 This will help in monitoring the custom metrics of JRMs.